rpgreview/papersandpaychecks/pnp.md

 ## 1.7 Perks

+**Apprentice**

+With the Apprentice perk, a character has assigned to them a 1st level character of the same profession, sometimes referred to as "archaic" by archiac speakers.
+The Apprentice will be mostly loyal and mostly enthusiastic, carrying out the tasks allocated to them by the main character.
+Each time the Apprentice advances a level, a check with a target number of 11 is required, adding the character's CHA modifier.
+If failed, the Apprentice has spread their wings and found a new employer.

+**Bureaucratic Dodge**

+With the Bureaucratic Dodge perk, the character can avoid red tape.
+Three times each project the character has the capacity to simply avoid any administrative or organisational blocker within their own organisation and move to their next contact or obtain the appropriate documentation etc, through the use of a particular organisational rules (e.g., invoking an occupational health and safety clause, a fire regulation, etc.

 **Conference Attendance**

 With the Conference Attendance perk once per project a character may attend an expenses paid (accommodation, flight, meals) international conference.
 Depending on the subject matter the Conference will provide a +1 bonus to skill checks made in the current project that are relevant from the conference subject, a contact, plus one item of new equipment from a trade stand valued no more than $1000.
 Note that the conference subject is determined before the project.